Rusanov expedition: Voyage to Novaya Zemlya and loss of the expedition

-The Kara Sea; Rusanov's intention was to round the northern tip of Novaya Zemlya, then sail east.
-Traces of the expedition were found in the 1930s on the coast some 200km north-east of Dikson.
+The Kara Sea; Rusanov intended to round the northern tip of Novaya Zemlya, then sail east.
+Traces of the expedition were found in the 1930s on the coast, some 200km north-east of Dikson.

 After leaving Spitsbergen, Hercules crossed the Barents Sea.
 The next communication from Rusanov was dated August 31 N.S.; left at a Nenets settlement at the western end of the strait of Matochkin Shar on Novaya Zemlya, it was passed on via ship and telegram to St Petersburg.
 He stated he intended to round the northern tip of Novaya Zemlya, then go east across the Kara Sea, with his projected route – past Uyedineniya Island, the New Siberian Islands and Wrangel Island – possibly signalling his intent to attempt the North-East Passage.
 This was to be the final message received from the expedition, none of whose members were ever seen again.
 Conditions in the Kara Sea in 1912–13 were unusually harsh, with exceptional amounts of ice.

-By the spring of 1913 public concern over Rusanov's fate was mounting, particularly given that two other Russian expeditions to the Arctic – those of Brusilov and Sedov – had gone missing in the same year.
-The Russian Geographical Society led efforts lobbying the government to organise a rescue mission and by early 1914 the Naval Ministry had been ordered to mount an effort to locate Sedov.
+By the spring of 1913, public concern over Rusanov's fate was mounting, particularly given that two other Russian expeditions to the Arctic – those of Brusilov and Sedov – had gone missing in the same year.
+The Russian Geographical Society led efforts lobbying the government to organise a rescue mission.
+By early 1914, the Naval Ministry had been ordered to mount an effort to locate Sedov.
 Although the government was generally reluctant to get involved, this was later expanded to Rusanov and Brusilov.
-Given the vagueness of Rusanov's intentions in his last telegrams, no-one had any idea where to start searching and all three expedition leaders were in general felt to have displayed "incredible irresponsibility".
-The Council of Ministers made a note that in future steps should be taken to protect the Treasury from the expenses of Arctic rescue missions.
+Given the vagueness of Rusanov's intentions in his last telegrams, no one knew where to start searching, and all three expedition leaders were widely regarded as having displayed "incredible irresponsibility".
+The Council of Ministers made a note that, in future steps, should be taken to protect the Treasury from the expenses of Arctic rescue missions.